ablwr/ablwr.github.io/_posts/2016-12-18-2016-reflection-and-2017-goals.markdown

 I wanted to take on less new projects and I wanted to work less (or work less on compensated things and more on personal projects).
 I did not do these things, but I also knew I wouldn't do these things.
 I joined a gym and went regularly, but then I quit going regularly.
 Now I am going again.
 But this is like a 50% success rate for goal accomplishment.

 Some terrible things happened to me in 2015, although didn't really start to cause damage until 2016.
 I do not want to carry these ghosts with me into 2017, but I'm afraid that is not totally preventable.
+I cut myself some slack for the time lost dealing with these things, but didn't manage to not feel guilty for not working all the time.

 # 2017

+What I said last year still rings true: **I have two problems: I care a lot and I care about a lot of things.**.

 Overall, I don't think much has changed.
 I suppose the theme for 2017 is "refactoring."
 I'm beginning to get nervous.
 I am afraid of becoming lazy, becoming complacent, of taking things for granted, for getting too comfortable.
 Although when I started drafting this post, I felt like I hadn't accomplished anything in 2016 but now I see that I actually did a lot, and did many of the things that I set out to do!